DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/08-clusterconnectionstring.md

 ### Policy

-The policy you created needs to have at least these permissions (Note the ARN should match that of your created cluster):
+The policy you created needs to have at least these permissions (Note the ARN should match that of your created kxEnvironment):

     {
         "Version": "2012-10-17",